-The Bounty Plateau has been fished consistently since 1990 (Table 18), and in each year almost all of the tows and all of the catch occurred between July and October.
-Catch-at-age data are available for the entire period 1990 to 2019, although the numbers of fish measured and aged were low in some years and zero in 2003 (Table 18).
-Examination of the raw data showed that the length composition was relatively constant through the season and across the area and so in most years all the length frequency data were placed into a single stratum.
-The catch in recent years has been dominated by a single mode of fish (the 2002 year class), which can be tracked from 2005, when it first entered the fishery at about 30 cm as 3 year olds, to 2020, when it still dominated the catch of female SBW in the fishery as 18 year olds (Figures 9-11).
-In the past few years, the 2007 and 2012 year classes of moderate strength have appeared in the length and age frequencies.
-Previously, the catch over the 30 year period has been dominated by several other strong year classes, in particular those from 1986, 1988, 1991, 1992, and 1994.
+The Bounty Plateau has been fished consistently since 1990 although the amount of fishing declined after 2017 to a very low level in 2022 (Table 18), and in each year all of the catch and almost all of the tows have occurred between July and October.
+Catch-at-age data are available for the entire period 1990 to 2022, although the numbers of fish measured and aged were low in some years and zero in 2003 (Table 18).
+Examination of the raw data showed that the length composition was relatively constant throughout the season and across the area and so in most years all the length frequency data were placed into a single stratum.

-Table 18: Total number of tows and TCEPR/ERS estimated catch (t) of southern blue whiting (including non-target); observed tows, estimated catch (t, including non-target), and percentage of estimated catch observed; and number of measured and aged males and females, Bounty Plateau, 1990-2020 (source: TCEPR, ERS, and Observer data, 1990-2020).
+Table 18: Total number of tows and TCEPR/ERS estimated catch of southern blue whiting (including non-target), observed tows and estimated catch (including non-target), number of measured and aged males and females, Bounty Plateau, 1990-2022 (source: TCEPR, ERS, and Observer data, 1990-2022).